Hacking-Notes/RedTeam/README.md

 ## Access My Additional Hacking Resources

+Explore my Blue Team hacking notes, your go-to resource for defending against cyber threats with steadfast determination and state-of-the-art strategies. ---> <a href="https://github.com/Hacking-Notes/Blueteam">BlueTeam Notes</a>

 Enhance your hacking toolkit with my Chrome Extension.
 Designed for ethical hacking and red team activities, it offers tailored features for an improved browsing experience. ---> <a href="https://github.com/Hacking-Notes/Extensions">Chrome Extension</a>

 Elevate your bookmarking game with my latest Bookmark Toolkit.
 Engineered for ethical bookmarking and enhanced web exploration, it delivers customized features for a seamless browsing journey. ---> <a href="https://github.com/Hacking-Notes/Bookmarks">Bookmarks</a>